Looney Tunes Cartoons: Production

-Peter Browngardt came up with the idea with rebooting the Looney Tunes in its classic 1940s form.
+Peter Browngardt came up with the idea of rebooting Looney Tunes in its classic 1940s form.

 In 2017, after Peter Browngardt finished Uncle Grandpa for Cartoon Network, he met with Audrey Diehl, the creative executive at Warner Bros., at a lunch meeting.
-They discussed a project in which he was not interested, and as they wrapped up lunch, Pete said, "You know, what I really want to do is to direct a Looney Tunes short".
+They discussed a project in which he was not interested, and as they wrapped up lunch, Pete said, "You know, what I really want to do is to direct a Looney Tunes short."
 She was surprised that he was a fan of Looney Tunes and booked him a meeting with studio president, Sam Register.
 Browngardt expressed that he wanted to direct it in the spirit of the classic 1940s cartoons.
 He then began casting, hiring Eric Bauza, and as an admirer of Jim Soper's art on Instagram, hired him as a character designer.

 Warner Bros.
-Animation announced a new series in June 2018, to "consist of 1,000 minutes spread across 1–6 minute shorts each season", be released in 2019 and featuring "the brand's marquee characters voiced by their current voice actors in simple gag-driven and visually vibrant stories".
-The style of the series is reminiscent of the classic Looney Tunes shorts, primarily those by Tex Avery, Bob Clampett, and Arthur Davis.
+Animation announced a new series in June 2018, to "consist of 1,000 minutes spread across 1–6 minute shorts each season," be released in 2019 and featuring "the brand's marquee characters voiced by their current voice actors in simple gag-driven and visually vibrant stories."
+The style of the series is reminiscent of the classic Looney Tunes shorts, primarily those by Tex Avery and Bob Clampett.
 Register and Browngardt serve as executive producers for the series.
 The characters are designed by Jim Soper, with the model sheets copyright dating back to 2018.
 The initial designs for Looney Tunes Cartoons were previewed in the Warner Bros.
 Animation logo that was first shown before Teen Titans Go!
-To the Movies and in subsequent WB direct-to-video movies, the logo featuring Daffy Duck and Porky Pig and itself directed and storyboarded by Browngardt and animated by animation veteran Eric Goldberg.
+To the Movies and in subsequent WB direct-to-video films, the logo featuring Daffy Duck and Porky Pig and itself directed and storyboarded by Browngardt and animated by animation veteran Eric Goldberg.
 The animation of the series was directed by Joey Capps, who also did animation work on Adult Swim's Superjail!

 The series features the majority of the Looney Tunes repertoire, with some notable one-off characters receiving a second appearance.
-Among those featured include Bugs Bunny, Daffy, Tweety, Sylvester, Porky, Elmer Fudd, Yosemite Sam, Granny, Marvin the Martian, Beaky and Mama Buzzard, Wile E. Coyote and the Road Runner, Cecil Turtle, Ralph Wolf and Sam Sheepdog, Cicero Pig, Taz, Gossamer, Dr. Frankenbeans, Witch Hazel, Petunia Pig, Rocky and Mugsy, Clancy Cop, The Gashouse Gorillas, the Russian Dog, Doctor Quack, Foghorn Leghorn, Barnyard Dawg, Hector the Bulldog, the Dead End Kid, Pete Puma, Hubie and Bertie, Claude Cat, Gruesome Gorilla and the Mrs., The Gremlin, Miss Prissy, Marc Antony and Pussyfoot, K-9, Charlie Dog, and The Three Bears.
+Among those featured include Bugs Bunny, Daffy, Tweety, Sylvester, Porky, Elmer Fudd, Yosemite Sam, Granny, Marvin the Martian, Beaky and Mama Buzzard, Wile E. Coyote and the Road Runner, Cecil Turtle, Ralph Wolf and Sam Sheepdog, Cicero Pig, Taz, Gossamer, Dr. Frankenbeans, Witch Hazel, Petunia Pig, Rocky and Mugsy, Clancy Cop, the Gashouse Gorillas, the Russian Dog, Doctor Quack, Foghorn Leghorn, Barnyard Dawg, Hector the Bulldog, the Dead End Kid, Pete Puma, Hubie and Bertie, Claude Cat, Gruesome Gorilla and the Mrs., the Gremlin, Miss Prissy, Marc Antony and Pussyfoot, K-9, Charlie Dog, and the Three Bears.